-Even those who did not come into close contact with analysis, that is, those who were not analyzed, are well aware that it is a rather bizarre kind of communication if communication at all.
-Let's say, in analysis, you are not answered or the analyst rejects what you bring with a good intention to be analyzed, believing that you will help the analyst by communicating certain things or deeply reflecting on the reasons for your session activity.
+Even those who did not come into close contact with analysis, that is, those who were not analyzed, are well aware that it is a rather bizarre kind of communication, if communication at all.
+Let's say, in analysis you are not answered or the analyst rejects what you bring with a good intention to be analyzed, believing that you will help the analyst by communicating certain things or deeply reflecting on the reasons of your session activity.
 Any analysand’s demonstration of the integrity of his intentions is contracted by the one who is conducting the analysis.
-Were it not for these special forms of engagements, no analysand's speech would exist in analysis.
-Yet, these engagements should assume an appearance of certain trustworthiness.
+Were it not for these special forms of engagements, no anaysand’s speech would exist in analysis.
+Yet, these engagements should assume an appearance of a certain trustworthiness.

 ‘The desire of the analyst’ goes back to Freud's desire, in particular, to the episode of his communication with the hysterics, when Freud was dangerously balancing between what would become the ‘analyst's desire’ as such and a historically defined male desire.
 The latter was manifested in the deprivation of the hysteric, in the barring or rejection of the precious object that she intended to present to the man.
 A specific dialectical tension persists between these two desires.
 On the one hand, the developed analyst's desire would not have emerged without Freud's ‘desire’, on the other hand, its genealogy leaves a certain mark.
 A certain specific element inherent in Freud is preserved in the ‘desire of the analyst’.
 This element has never submitted to the good of analysis and analysis itself serves as its sublimation.
 Psychoanalysis functions as the taming of this desire - quite successful in the case of Freud.